Targeted Interaction Study

 outcome_extra_covariates:

 The variants section contains groups of variants for which the interactions will be generated independently.
 Here there is only one group called TF, and it contains two subgroups: variants_1 and variants_2.
 This means that combinations of variants_1 and variants_2 will define the interactions under investigation.
-Here they are simply (1:238411180:T:C, 2:14983:G:A) and (3:3502414:T:C, 2:14983:G:A).
+That is; (1:238411180:T:C, 2:14983:G:A) and (3:3502414:T:C, 2:14983:G:A).
 Why did we set the interaction orders to be both 2 and 3 since only pairwise interactions can be generated here?

 The variant IDs must match the IDs of your BGEN files.
 Here they are identified by chr:pos:ref:alt as but in your case it may be via the rsID.